cube-js/cube/guides/react-pivot-table/content/1_overview.md

 title: "What is a pivot table?"
 ---

-[Pivot tables](https://en.wikipedia.org/wiki/Pivot_table), also known as multi-dimensional tables or cross-tables, are tables that display the statistical summary of the data in usual, flat tables.
+[Pivot tables](https://en.wikipedia.org/wiki/Pivot_table), also known as multi-dimensional tables or cross-tables, are tables that display the statistical summary of the data in regular flat tables.
 Often, such tables come from databases, but it's not always easy to make sense of the data in large tables.
 Pivot tables summarize the data in a meaningful way by aggregating it with sums, averages, or other statistics.

 **Here's how a pivot table is explained in Wikipedia.** Consider you have a flat table like this with e-commerce T-shirt inventory data: regions, ship dates, units, prices, etc.